aavly/holbertonschool-printf/README.md

 ## Summary

-_printf is a way to tell the computer what you want to see printed on the screen according to the format you requested.
+_printf is a way to tell the computer what you want to see printed on the screen.